victor-schumann/odin-project/README.md

 # odin-recipes
-The results of my efforts going through the Odin Project courses.
+The first project going through the Odin Project courses.
+It's a simple Cooking website with a few recipes.